Stephen and Barbara Friedman Professor of Economics

-Eleonora Patacchini is an economist who specializes in applied economics and applied statistics.
-She holds a PhD in Economics from Southampton University (2004), a PhD in Methodogical Statistics from Sapienza University of Rome (2003) and a M.Sc. in Economics from Univesity Pompeu Fabra (2000).
-She is currently a Professor in the Department of Economics at Cornell University.
-She is also Research Fellow at Einaudi Institute for Economics and Finance, Centre for Economic Policy Research, Kiel Institute for the World Economy, IZA Institute for the Study of Labor.
+Eleonora Patacchini is the Stephen and Barbara Friedman Professor in the Department of Economics.
+She specializes in applied economics and applied statistics.
 Her recent research focuses on the empirical analysis of behavioral models of strategic interactions for decision making.
 Her work has been profiled in Bloomberg, PBS Newshour, The Independent, The Economist, and The New York Times.

 Currently, she is Co-Editor of the Journal of Urban Economics.